andrewkiluk/Mach-Music-Player/README.md

 Repeat and shuffle are working, but only if songs terminate naturally, i.e. not with previous and next buttons.
 This is not worth independently fixing, as it should be fixed as part of a more robust queue / playlist structure I'm planning.

+Another goal is to add a presence to the notification pane which allows the user to pause / next / previous during playback.

 The next task is definitely distinguishing between a current playlist and the entire library, which should require some very serious structural shifts.